Friendseeker/MATH340-UBC/README.md

 Department doesn't provide solution manual to the past exams, we also wish to compile our own sample solutions such that you can check your answer very easily.

+## Disclaimer on 2021W1 Midterm

+Prof. Matthieu Heitz gladly authorized me to publish 2021W1 midterm to enhance our understanding, which I appreciates, as it will be extraordinary helpful towards current & future Math 340 students.

+As a catch, no solutions to 2021W1 midterm shall be published publicly, to abide to UBC department policy.
+All contributions involving 2021W1 midterm solution will be rejected & removed from the repository.